 - When possible, students should provide 24-hour notice of cancellation of a tutoring appointment.
 Call, text, or email the tutor if you will be late.

-- If a student is significantly late to or misses three sessions, the tutoring service will be canceled.
+- If a student is significantly late to or misses two sessions, the tutoring service will be canceled.
 The student must meet with the Director of Academic Support to discuss renewal of services.

 - Tutors must be qualified to tutor courses they are applying for.
 This is determined by the grade earned in the class and professors' recommendations.
 Preference is given to tutors who are juniors or seniors and majoring in the area of study.